-- 22.2 Prescription Drugs.
-Prescription drug coverage will be provided as specified in the Summary Plan Description. - 22.3 Dental Insurance.
-The City will continue to provide, at no cost to the employee or his or her family, a fully paid dental insurance plan at least equivalent to that which was in effect on December 31, 2012. - 22.4 Life Insurance.
+22.2 Prescription Drugs.
+Prescription drug coverage will be provided as specified in the

+Summary Plan Description.

+- 22.3 Dental Insurance.
+The City will continue to provide, at no cost to the employee or the employee's family, a fully paid dental insurance plan. - 22.4 Life Insurance.
 The City will continue to provide fully paid life insurance for members in an amount equal to twice the member's annual salary or fifty thousand dollars (\$50,000.00), whichever amount is greater, on the life of each member with a provision for double that amount additional coverage in the event of accidental death or dismemberment. - 22.5 Cost Containment.
-In the event that the Central Ohio Health Care Consortium Plan is no longer available or a viable option, or in the event that the cost increases by 25% or more, including any special assessments, then the parties will meet to bargain over possible replacement coverage.

-The City agrees to meet and discuss any proposed modifications in the insurance plan or change of carrier prior to the time any modifications or change of carrier would be implemented.

-- Vision Insurance.
-The City will provide, at no cost to the member or his or her family, a fully paid vision care insurance plan to cover the member and his or her family. - 22.7 Waiver of Coverage.
-Employees who waive employee only comprehensive hospitalization, surgical, major medical, additional physician's services coverage, and prescription drug shall be paid an annual amount of \$2000.00 \frac{1,200.00}{1,200.00}.
+The City agrees to meet and discuss any proposed modifications in the insurance plan or change of carrier prior to the time any modifications or change of carrier would be implemented. - Vision Insurance.
+The City will provide, at no cost to the member or the member's family, a fully paid vision care insurance plan to cover the member and the member's family. - 22.7 Waiver of Coverage.
+Employees who waive employee only comprehensive hospitalization, surgical, major medical, additional physician's services coverage, and prescription drug shall be paid an annual amount of \$2,000.00.
 Employees who waive employee + spouse, employee + child(ren) and family comprehensive hospitalization, surgical, major medical, additional physician's services coverage, and prescription drug shall be paid an annual amount of \$3,000.00.
-Employees who waive for his or her spouse, children, or family comprehensive hospitalization, surgical, major medical, additional physician's services coverage, and prescription drug in favor of single coverage shall be paid an annual amount of \$1,000.00 \frac{600.00}{00.00}.
+Employees who waive for their spouse, children, or family comprehensive hospitalization, surgical, medical, additional physician's services coverage, and prescription drug in favor of single coverage shall be paid an annual amount of \$1,000.00.